 4. Your Identity Is Your Job Title

 We all value career success and professional identities.
 However, hinging your self-worth solely on being good at your job can become problematic.

 This can subconsciously manifest itself as, for example, constantly talking about your job, regardless of the context, or immediately jumping to describing your job title and responsibilities when asked to describe yourself and how you spend your time.
 But by tying your identity too closely to your job title, your perspective becomes narrow, focused on getting ahead in this one particular area of your life while neglecting the larger whole.

-If this sounds familiar, get a healthy dose of perspective by considering what really matters to you—aside from your career (here’s a free workbook on how to do that).
+If this sounds familiar, get a healthy dose of perspective by considering what really matters to you—aside from your career.
 What are your talents?
 How do like to spend your free time?
 What causes do you care about?
 Your self-worth is compromised of so much more than what you do for a living.

 5. Your Relationships Are Rocky